FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

     cd build

     :: Configure CMake from the command line, specifying the -A and -G options.
-Alternatively use the GUI (see Quickstart guide) cmake .. -A x64 -G "Visual Studio 16 2019" -DCMAKE_CUDA_ARCHITECTURES=61
+Alternatively use the GUI (see Quickstart guide)
+    :: Optionally include -DFLAMEGPU_VISUALISATION=ON below if you want to use visualisations cmake .. -A x64 -G "Visual Studio 16 2019" -DCMAKE_CUDA_ARCHITECTURES=61

     :: You can then open Visual Studio manually from the .sln file, or via: